void-dragon/nanomsg-browser/README.md

 + **nanomsg.debug** Show or not show debugging information.
 + **nanomsg.reconnectTime** The delay between reconnect attempts.
 Default = 1000ms.
++ **nanomsg.receiveArrayBuffer** Set to `true` to receive ArrayBuffer objects instead of String.
 + **REQ** Enumeration option for a request socket.
 + **PAIR** Enumeration option for a pair socket.
 + **SUB** Enumeration option for a subscription socket.

 ### nanomsg.Socket

-The nanomsg socket, whcih can hold multiple connections to other nanomsg sockets over the websocket protocol.
+The nanomsg socket, which can hold multiple connections to other nanomsg sockets over the websocket protocol.

 + **constructor(protocol)**